focyte/DNA-Variant-NF-Focyte/README.md

 ### Results

-Clinical isolates from patients with SARS-CoV-2 infection collected by The COVID-19 Genomics UK (COG-UK) – Consortium were obtained from The European Nucleotide Archive https://www.ebi.ac.uk/ena/browser/view/PRJEB37886?show=analyses.
-Eight samples were randomly selected for variant calling compared to the Wuhan-Hu-1 sequence GCA_009858895.3 https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009858895.2/.
+Clinical isolates from patients with SARS-CoV-2 infection collected by The COVID-19 Genomics UK (COG-UK) – Consortium were obtained from [The European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/view/PRJEB37886?show=analyses).
+Eight samples were randomly selected for variant calling compared to the [Wuhan-Hu-1 sequence GCA_009858895.3](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009858895.2/) using this pipeline.

 VCF files were visualised against the Wuhan-Hu-1 genome assembly in IGV: